RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Decompilation/ModLoader.md

 `ForceSonic1`

 :   Forces the engine to identify the current game as Sonic 1, regardless of the current game's name.
-This affects some behavior in the [start menu] as well the default achievements.
+This affects some behavior in the start menu as well the default achievements.

-  [start menu]: TODO

 `TargetVersion`